nick-y-ito/ec-site-whisky-frontend/README.md

 # Whisky Voyage

 This repository hosts a single-page demo site for online shopping of Whisky, built using Next.js 13, TypeScript, and Tailwind CSS.
-The design was inspired by images generated with [DALL E 3](https://openai.com/dall-e-3).
+The design was inspired by images generated with [DALL·E 3](https://openai.com/dall-e-3).
 Data used for this project was sourced from the [BC Liquor Store](https://www.bcliquorstores.com/).

 ## Live Demo